 The clips below take a homourous approach how to interpret biosignals and show that there is no easy route from mental states to, for example, blood pressure and that noise can be mistaken as EEG.

-The bio-amplifier is a two stage amplifier.
-The first stage is an instrumentation amplifier and the second stage is a standard non-inverting OP-amp.
-Between the first and second stage is a highpass filter which removes any DC generated by the electrodes.
-For that reason the gain of the instrumentation amplifier is kept low not to be driven into saturation.
+The amplifier is an instrumentation amplifier at a gain of x5 - x20.
 The highpass filter usually has a cutoff frequency in the region of 1 - 0.1Hz depending on the signals measured.

 |Qty||Value||Parts||Farnell order codes|